-Applying the Principles for Digital Development in social protection
+Applying the principles for digital development in social protection

 Information and Communication Technologies (ICTs) are driving a major shift in how social protection systems and programmes are designed and delivered.
 While the potential of digitalized social protection systems in immense in terms of enhancing inclusion and efficiency, the risks of inappropriate design and implementation, especially to the most vulnerable, cannot be ignored.
 The key risks include lack of administrative capacity, weak infrastructure, data- and technology-driven exclusion, poor data protection and privacy, among others.
 These risks are further amplified for the most vulnerable and marginalized groups such as women, children, persons with disability, ethnically discriminated groups, etc.